maherjas/Dictionary_Attack_DVWA/README.md

 ## Conclusion

 Once you have completed the above steps, you will successfully demonstrate a dictionary attack on the DVWA, reinforcing your understanding of web application security testing.
+This tool has been developed by the inspiration from https://github.com/Antu7 -- Thank you.